-Name Number of Shares Grant Date Fair Value
+Name Number of Shares G Actual Frant Date Fair Value

-Jeffrey G. Ludwig 13,403 \$ 372,536
+Jeffrey G. Ludwig 13,101 \$ 194,419

-Jeffrey S. Mefford 7,931 \$ 220,442
+Jeffrey S. Mefford 7,752 \$ 115,040

-Douglas J. Tucker 5,748 \$ 159,766
+Douglas J. Tucker 5,618 \$ 83,371

-Eric T. Lemke 4,398 \$ 122,242
+Eric T. Lemke 4,299 \$ 63,797

-James R. Stewart 5,263 \$ 146,285
+James R. Stewart 5,145 \$ 76,352

-Donald J. Spring 5,496 \$ 150,068

-Stephen A. Erickson

-Generally, each grant of restricted stock awards vests annually in equal portions on the first four anniversaries of the grant date, assuming the executive's employment has not previously terminated (except with respect to the retention award granted to Mr. Spring in May 2019 which vests 100% on the fourth anniversary of the grant date).
+Generally, each grant of restricted stock awards vests annually in equal portions on the first four anniversaries of the grant date, assuming the executive's employment has not previously terminated.
 Each grant also vests in full upon an involuntary termination in connection with a change in control of the Company or the named executive officer's termination of employment due to death or disability.
-The grant date fair value of the restricted stock awards is determined based on a share price of \$27.80 (and \$27.08 with respect to the May 2019 retention award granted to Mr. Spring), the closing share price of the Company's common stock on the date of grant.
+The grant date fair value of the restricted stock awards is determined based on a share price of \$14.84, the closing share price of the Company's common stock on the date of grant.

 All Other Compensation.
 While the Compensation Committee reviews and monitors the level of other compensation offered to the named executive officers, the Compensation Committee typically does not adjust the level of benefits offered on an annual basis.
 The Compensation Committee does consider the benefits and perquisites offered to the named executive officers in its evaluation of the total compensation received by each.
-The perquisites received by the named executive officers in 2019 are reported in the Summary Compensation Table below.
-The benefits offered in 2019 to the named executive officers are expected to continue for 2020, unless otherwise limited or prohibited by any regulatory rules.
+The perquisites received by the named executive officers in 2020 are reported in the Summary Compensation Table below.
+The benefits offered in 2020 to the named executive officers are expected to continue for 2021, unless otherwise limited or prohibited by any regulatory rules.